forrestcasey/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High  School’s performance relative to the other schools?

+	- Performance is minimally impacted with relative to other schools.

 - How does replacing the ninth-grade scores affect the following:

 	- Math and reading scores by grade

-		- The scores were removed & replaced with NaN's
+#### The scores were removed & replaced with NaN's

 		![Math and reading scores by grade](https://github.com/forrestcasey/School_District_Analysis/blob/main/Resources/Math%20and%20reading%20scores%20by%20grade.png)

 	- Scores by school spending

-		These values were not affected
+		- These values were not affected.

 	- Scores by school size

-		Not affected and remain in Medium bin
+		- Not affected and remain in Medium bin.

 	- Scores by school type

 ### - Before modification:

 ![type_summary_df_before.png](https://github.com/forrestcasey/School_District_Analysis/blob/main/Resources/type_summary_df_before.png)

 ### - After modification:

 ![type_summary_df_updated.png](https://github.com/forrestcasey/School_District_Analysis/blob/main/Resources/type_summary_df_updated.png)